Frequently Asked Questions

 During Camp we encourage parents to speak with the closing Site Manager when signing in and out.
 Staff members are busy with the children but will access phone messages several times throughout the day.

 We provide a summer calendar of tentative trips for your general planning purposes.
 Please be aware that trips and dates can change.
-We will provide a weekly flier at camp with all updated pertinent information about activities scheduled for specific weeks.
-We also will post pertinent information at camp and on our facebook page.
+We will provide information weekly at camp with all updated pertinent information about activities scheduled for specific weeks.
+We also will post pertinent information at camp and on our website.